 - Strengthen your weaknesses

-While doing a challenging task, positive self-talking may help us achieving that task to a higher degree.
-On these situations, our body tends to give up in consequence of too much unnecessary effort.
-And we need to tell our body to stop thinking about giving up to start thinking about finishing the task.
+Your body tends to give up in consequence of too much unnecessary effort.
+And you need to tell your body to stop thinking about giving up to start thinking about finishing the task.

-In this study made with badminton athletes, they clearly saw that positive self-talking had postive effect not only in self-confidence, but also enhancing motivation and performance (study)
+In this study, positive self-talking had postive effect not only in self-confidence, but also enhancing motivation and performance (study)

-There will be some tasks too challenging for you at the moment.
-But try to relate and apply the skills gained in the past when trying to achieve previous goals.
+Relate the skills you have gained in the past to the challenge you are confronting now.
 Remind yourself your capabilities and boost your self confidence.

 Laugh at yourself